Gunky, Funky Grout: How to Get Out the Grime

 “Showers get used daily—and sometimes four or five times depending on the popularity of the shower and size of the family using it, which causes moisture to build up,” says Kim Condon of Lynchburg’s Godsend Cleaning.
 You can try to stay a step or two ahead of the grime by running the ventilation fan during and briefly after any showers.
 Condon also suggests wiping the shower dry after the final use of the day to inhibit unwanted soap scum and mildew from forming.

 But this place where we clean ourselves is bound to get dirty, despite our best efforts to keep it dry.
 “Frequent cleaning is key,” says Sharon Sprague, owner of Lynchburg’s Merry Maids.
-“Grout is not a big problem if it is kept clean, which is why it is so important to clean it frequently.
-Once it gets dirty it is difficult to get clean.”
+Tile and grout cleaning is not a big problem if it is constantly kept clean, which is why it is so important to clean it frequently.
+Once it gets dirty it is difficult to get clean.